sailfish009/openstructure/modules/mol/base/doc/entity.rst

     The chemical class of a residue is used to broadly categorize residues based on their chemical properties.
 For example, peptides belong  to the `L_PEPTIDE_LINKING` or `D_PEPTIDE_LINKING` classes.

+  .. attribute:: chem_type

+    The chemical type of a residue is a classification of all compounds obtained from the PDB component dictionary.
+For example, ions belong to the class `ChemType::IONS`, amino acids to `ChemType::AMINOACIDS`.

   .. attribute:: sec_structure